Page Reviewed / Updated - Feb. 2019

 Program participants have a degree of “freedom of choice” in vendors (who provides them with services).
 However, the level of choice available in the now terminated My Choices Program is not available in CCP.
 Vendors must be “authorized” by the department and provide services in the “client's geographic area of residence”.
 The program’s regulations do not state if family members (such as adult children) can or cannot be hired as authorized vendors.

-Families can learn more or apply by calling the Senior Helpline at 800-252-8966 or by contacting their local Illinois Area Agency on Aging.
+Families can learn more or apply by calling the Illinois Department on Aging Senior Helpline at 800-252-8966 or by contacting their local Illinois Area Agency on Aging office.